Top Ten Secret Things to Do in Budapest

 House of Hungarian Art Nouveau

-An unusual location and an unusual quirky bar, off the beaten path in this context: visit the Farmer’s Produce market on any Sunday in Szimpla Kert ruin bar to taste some home grown veggies, home made jams and honey, etc. The atmosphere is leisurely, and you can really get some of the organic produces of Hungary.
+An unusual location for a community market in a popular night bar, but off the beaten path for a Sunday morning: visit the Farmer’s Produce market on any Sunday in Szimpla Kert ruin bar to taste some home grown veggies, home made jams and honey, etc. The atmosphere is leisurely, and you can really get some of the organic produces of Hungary.
 The market supports local families who grow and produce as a living.
 See some photos and videos of the Szimpla Farmers Market here.
 Szimpla Kert ruin pub has become a mainstream bar in the last decade, but on a Sunday, as a market venue, it is indeed off the beaten path in Budapest where many tourists head to the most well known Budapest market hall or halls.

 Obuda Fo Square: the old Buda of Budapest